schorschii/OCO-Server/docs/Self-Service.md

 Furthermore, the domain user is allowed to deploy packages from the package group with ID "20".
 OCO admins should add packages into this group to allow the self service deployment.

-Last, the self service user is allowed to create, read and delete own jobs.
+Last, the self service user is allowed to create job containers with a priority of -1 and to read and delete his own jobs.

 ### Password
 The password and role can be manually set in the settings of the OCO admin web frontend.
 System user management permissions are required in order to do this.